openjdk/jextract/doc/GUIDE.md

 invoker.handle().invokeExact(3, 1, 2, 3);
 ```

-Here we instiate `foo_variadic` for 3 parameter types of the C type `int`.
-These paremeter types essentially replace
+Here we instantiate `foo_variadic` for 3 parameter types of the C type `int`.
+These parameter
-the `...` elipsis in the C function type.
+types essentially replace the `...` ellipsis in the C function type.

-We can call the instatiated invoker either by calling `apply`, which will box the arguments into an `Object[]`, or
+We can call the instantiated invoker either by calling `apply`, which will box the arguments
-through the method handle returned by `handle()` which avoids the overhead of boxing.
+into an `Object[]`, or through the method handle returned by `handle()` which avoids the
+overhead of boxing.

-#### Typedefs
+### Typedefs

-As mentioned before: typedefs are either tranlated as a `static final` memory layout field in the main header class
+As mentioned before: typedefs are either translated as a `static final` memory layout fields
-that jextract generates, or as a separate class, depending on whether the typedef is for a primitve or struct/union
+in the main header class that jextract generates, or as a separate class, depending on
-type respectively.
+whether the typedef is for a primitive type or a struct/union type respectively.

-Take for example the following `typedef` delcarations:
+Take for example the following `typedef` declarations:

 ```c
 // mylib.h